moo-man/WFRP4e-FoundryVTT/docs/pages/basics/actor-sheets/creature.md

   * **Double RC** - Double right click will open the item's sheet for editing.
   * **Del** - Hover over an item and press the delete key to delete the item from the Actor.

-**11. Weapon Lists** - The equipped weapons are shown here to roll from, which works the same way as in the <a href="../actor-tabs/combat.html">Combat Tab</a>
+**11. Weapon Lists** - The equipped weapons are shown here to roll from, which works the same way as in the [Combat Tab](../actor-tabs/combat)

 **12. Hit Locations** - Hit locations are shown here, along with the associated AP on each location.
 The Orange represents Armour, Blue represents Shield, and Green is the TB of the Actor.
   * <span class="rc-icon"></span>- Right click on the Armour or Shield AP values to reduce by 1, representing damage to the item (from things such as Hack or Critical Deflection)